runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/README.md

 Before we formally define these properties, we describe how CPMMs work using a simple state machine model.
 This simple state machine model is _not_ equivalent to any smart contract.
 Instead, it provides an intuition which ideally helps lay people and experts understand why the safety properties above are sufficient.
+We conclude this section by discussing where to go from here.

 ## Constant Product Market Makers in Theory